RobotecAI/rai/src/examples/turtlebot4/README.md

       > unzip them to `src/examples/turtlebot4_whoami/description/generated` with a command:
       > `unzip -d src/examples/turtlebot4_whoami/description turtlebot4_whoami_generated.zip`

-      > **NOTE**: Vector database is created using the OpenAI API.
-Parsing bigger documents
+      > **NOTE**: Vector database is can be created using local models like `llama3:2`
+      > as well as using the OpenAI API.
+With OpenAI Parsing bigger documents might lead
-      > might lead to costs.
+      > to costs.
 Embedding model can be configured in
       > [config.toml](https://github.com/RobotecAI/rai/blob/development/config.toml#L13)
+      >
+      > You can also overwrite the vendor from config.toml with a `--vendor` argument like
+      > below:

       ```bash
-      poetry run parse_whoami_package src/examples/turtlebot4_whoami
+      ./scripts/parse_whoami_package.sh src/examples/turtlebot4_whoami --vendor ollama
       # you will be asked to press `y` to continue
       ```